Important Factors to Consider When Evaluating Potential Investors

 Industry Experience and Expertise

 Industry-specific experience of an investor can be a huge advantage.
 For instance, if you are launching a tech startup, having an investor with a background in the technology sector can help you navigate the industry's complexities.
 They can offer valuable insights into trends, opportunities, and risks.
-A great example is Google Ventures' investment in Uber - their deep understanding of the tech industry played a significant role in Uber's strategy and success.

 Shared Vision